-In addition, Marc has assisted Leslie Thomas KC and other members of Chambers, in advising inhabitants of the island of Barbuda in several challenges against the state including: a constitutional challenge against the government of Antigua in relation to the Barbudan's rights to their land; and a challenge to the Antiguan government's decision to grant planning permission for a new airport on the island on Barbuda brought on environmental grounds.
-The latter challenge is now the subject of an appeal to the Privy Council and Marc will be leading the advocates instructed in that case when it is heard in November 2023.
+In addition, Marc has assisted Leslie Thomas KC and other members of Chambers, in advising inhabitants of the island of Barbuda in several challenges against the state including: a constitutional challenge against the government of Antigua in relation to the Barbudan's rights to their land; and a judicial review challenge by two Barbudans to the Antiguan government's decision to grant planning permission for a new airport on the island on Barbuda brought on environmental grounds.
+The claimants' challenge was dismissed on grounds that they lacked standing to bring the claim.
+That decision was the subject of a successful appeal to the Privy Council.
+Marc led the advocates instructed in that case and presented the argument to the Board when the appeal was heard in November 2023.
+Judgment was handed down on 27 February 2024 and the Board decided that the appellants did have standing and so remitted the case for trial before the Caribbean courts.

 Here in the UK, Marc is regularly instructed to advise on challenges to the grant of planning permission for development that has an impact on the environment, including fossil fuel development.
 Notably, he represented Mr Frackman in both the High Court and Court of Appeal in his high-profile judicial review challenge of the decision of the Secretary of State for Communities and Local Government to grant Cuadrilla planning permission for fracking at two sites in Lancashire.
-He is currently instructed to represent Sarah Finch in her appeal before the Supreme Court against the decision of Surrey County Council to grant planning permission for oil production in the Surrey Hills - a case in which the Supreme Court will consider whether there is a requirement on decision-makers to take account of downstream greenhouse gas emissions when deciding whether to grant permission for fossil fuel production.
+He is currently instructed to represent Sarah Finch in her appeal before the Supreme Court against the decision of Surrey County Council to grant planning permission for oil production in the Surrey Hills - a case in which the Supreme Court will decide whether there is a requirement on decision-makers when undertaking an environmental impact assessment to take account of downstream (scope 3) greenhouse gas emissions when deciding whether to grant permission for fossil fuel production.
+Judgment is awaited.